syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+### Selecting free text annotation programmatically

+By `SelectAnnotation` method, You can select the free text annotation programmatically.
+The specified free text annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Selects the specified free text annotation pdfViewer.SelectAnnotation(freetextAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

 ## Deselecting free text annotations

 You can deselect a selected free text annotation by tapping on it or somewhere on the PDF page.
 Deselection can be detected using the `FreeTextAnnotationDeselected` event.